-- 5 If you have tried 1 to 4 above and it does not work, then reset the print server back to the default factory settings and try from the initial setup again.
-For information how to reset to the default factory settings, see Restoring the network settings to factory default on page 30. - 6 Check if a personal firewall such as ICF (Internet Connecting Firewall) for Windows XP is running on your computer.
-If it is running, temporarily turn it off and try again.
+- If you have tried 1 to 4 above and it does not work, then reset the print server back to the default factory settings and try from the initial setup again.
+For information how to reset to the default factory settings, see Restoring the network settings to factory default on page 87. - 6 Check the following: